LAST UPDATED: May 28, 2019

 Our top pick for the best deep bass subwoofer box design is the Bbox E12DSV Dual 12” Shared Vented Carpeted Subwoofer Enclosure.
 It has a chic carpeted exterior that complements any vehicle’s interior, as well as a universal design suitable for 10- to 12-inch subwoofers.

-Our value pick is the Car Black Subwoofer Box.
-You get a dual subwoofer box for the price of one, and it also boasts of premium features for a small 8-inch subwoofer box.
+Our value pick is the QPower Angled Style 6x9 Speaker Box Enclosures.
+You get two individual subwoofer boxes for the price of one, both of which boast premium features for small enclosures.